42Telecom/wordpress-plugin-two-factor-authentication/readme.txt

 The project is managed with Github.
 So you can report an issues on our [Repository](https://github.com/42Telecom/wordpress-plugin-two-factor-authentication "Fortytwo Two Factor Authentication").

+== Screenshots ==

+1. Setting panel
+2. On Register
+3. Input the SMS code
+4. Resend the SMS code

 == Changelog ==

 = 1.0.0-RC3 =